cj1128/handmade-hero/README.md

 - Define `GetEntityGroundPoint` and fix `SpeculativeCollide`
 - Add `walkableHeight` to entity which is used only for stairwell, and modify `SpeculativeCollide`
 - Define `GetStairwellGround` and fix `HandleOverlap`.
 It should use the same method to calculate the stairwell ground as `SpeculativeCollide`.

+### Day 78: Multiple Collision Volumes Per Entity

+- The position point doesn't necessarily have to be the collision point
+- Define `sim_entity_collision_volume` and `sim_entity_collision_volumn_group`
+- Remove `dim` in entity and add `collision`
+- Define `walkableDim` for stairwell
+- Initialize collision groups when initialize memory
+- Always initialize collistion to null collision
+- Set z drag to 0